-The past year has been challenging for a hundred different reasons, and every part of UCL has had to adapt and change, including us.
+The past 18 months have been challenging for a hundred different reasons, and every part of UCL has had to adapt and change, including us.
 We’re here to make more happen, and that means making sure UCL acts with students’ best interests at heart.

-UCL have shared plans for next year, and your department should have been in touch already to share exactly what that means for you.
+UCL have shared plans for teaching in term two (Jan 2022), and your department should have been in touch already to share exactly what that means for you.

 For us, a UCL education is the all-encompassing experience of being with your peers, meeting new people, trying new things, joining clubs, forming communities, socialising, and experiencing the environment on campus, and in London.